 By 11 p.m. that night, Gary was in surgery receiving his new heart, under the skilled care of father and son cardiothoracic surgeons Lyle Joyce, MD and David Joyce, MD.
 Motivated to get moving and get home, he spent just eight days in the hospital recovering.
 My doctors told me there was only one person who had been released in less time than me,” said Gary.
 “I kept telling them they owed me a silver medal.”

-Joking aside, Gary had a lot to worry about in the hospital.
-Getting off the ventilator, making sure he was resting and healing, and doing respirational, occupational and physical therapy.
+Joking aside, Gary had a lot to worry about in the hospital, including getting off the ventilator, making sure he was resting and healing, and doing respirational, occupational and physical therapy.
 There was one thing he didn’t have to worry about –– making sure his care was covered by insurance.
 “Liz was in touch with me regularly, checking on my progress and reassuring me that everything was taken care of,” said Gary.
 “I wasn’t ever worried about the financial aspect of my transplant, that’s how comforted I was.”

 Liz has remained in touch with Gary in the months since his transplant.
 As he took on a cardiac rehab and maintenance programs, she made sure his care was covered, and provided advice when Gary experienced a brief episode of complications.